femartip/Detection_Microfibers_APP/README.md

-# Micro Fiber Detection in Sewage
+# Micro Fiber Detection in Sludge

 ## Project Description
-This project contains an application that is designed to detect micro fibers in sewage.
+This project contains an application that is designed to detect micro fibers in sludge.

 Structure:
 - Utils -